SilasLock/mirage-distribution/README.md

 > [!NOTE]
-> This section is unfinished.
-The plan is to document the major functions in `MirageSimulation/src/MirageSimulation.jl` so that an unfamiliar user can tinker around with them.
+> This section is finished, but might need additional elaboration.
+We've documented the major functions in `MirageSimulation/src/MirageSimulation.jl` so that an unfamiliar user can tinker around with them.
+If you're one such unfamiliar user and are having trouble understanding the code, let us know and we'll update this section to make it clearer.

+## Adding a New Simulation
+The `main()` function in `MirageSimulation/src/MirageSimulation.jl` demonstrates how to start a new simulation: simply call the ``startSimulation` function with a desired

+- dashboard,
+- value CDF,
+- lambda (i.e. level of agent rationality), and
+- number of non-zero types used in the discretization procedure.

+To make your own simulation, write up a new dashboard function and/or a new value CDF function, then call `startSimulation` with those new functions.
+For an example of existing dashboards and value CDFs, look at the top of the `MirageSimulation/src/MirageSimulation.jl` file.
+Some starter functions have already been provided for you, and it should be possible to use those as a template from which you can build your own.